Alea4jacta6est/BioHack-2023-Protein-LM-demo/README.md

 ## Run the application locally:

 - Install dependencies using `pip install requirements.txt`
+- Download fine-tuned models (ask the authors of this repository) and update paths
 - Run the application inside the downloaded repository `streamlit run app.py`

 ## Run the application through docker: